Imtruongz/expo-spotify/README.md

 **JSON-server**
 - Step 1: Install JSON-server with [`npm install json-server`]
 - Step 2: Run command [`npx json-server --host 0.0.0.0 --port 5000 --watch (json file)`]
+- Note: Note: Replace [json file] with your JSON file's name.
-- Note: use your IPv4 Address and change variable IPv4 on source code to start JSON-server
+- Important: Use your IPv4 address and update the IPv4 variable in the source code to start the JSON-server.

 ## Features